 If a StudyCare Insurance Plus policy is taken out, any loss or damage to personal property which may occur while the student is living with a homestay family or at the College is covered within the terms of the policy.
 If you take out alternative cover, please ensure that your personal property is adequately protected.

-Information about your performance in each of your end-of-year assessments during your undergraduate studies will be collected by the College from the university at which you study to be used by the College to analyse the long term effectiveness of its own courses.
-All information collected by the College from universities at which you subsequently study will only be used in accordance with UK data protection law.
+With your consent, information about your performance in each of your end-of-year assessments during your undergraduate studies will be collected by the College from the university to which you progress.
+This information will be used by the College to analyse the long-term effectiveness of its own courses.
+Any data collected by the College in this way will only be used in accordance with current data protection legislation.

 Any reference in these Terms to liability of students shall also infer liability on the parents or guardian of the student, and such liability is joint and several.